Canyons 100k Endurance Run

-In particular for the Canyons 100k, the camaraderie of all the runners was one of my favorite parts of this race.
+In particular, for the Canyons 100k, the camaraderie of all the runners was one of my favorite parts of this race.
 From the front to the back of the field, there was conversation, laughter, and encouragement all day long.
-It really helped to keep a positive and enjoying attitude for the whole distance.
+It really helped to keep a positive and enjoyable attitude for the whole distance.

 I would have to say that I was a little bit disappointed in the overall management of the aid stations.
 I understand that there were some special circumstances this year due to snow and special use permits, but I don’t feel my disappointment had to do with those situations.
 I’m typically not one to complain about aid stations and tend to lean toward the fend for yourself mentality anyways.

-At the hallway point, the food offerings were either to continue with race junk food (great for the quick sugar rush) or a steak burrito (more of a post-race meal than a mid-race calorie boost).
-Thankfully, my crew had a chocolate Ensure for me to drink, which gave me a much needed boost in calories.
+At the halfway point, the food offerings were either to continue with race junk food (great for the quick sugar rush) or a steak burrito (more of a post-race meal than a mid-race calorie boost).
+Thankfully, my crew had chocolate Ensure to drink, which gave me a much-needed boost in calories.

 The junk food sugar rush continued on my first time through Cal-1 and Cal-2.
 Coming into Rucky Chucky, I was back in desperate search of something more than skittles and potato chips.
 Thankfully, the aid station had cheese quesadillas and bacon to slam on.

-I understand having a schedule around when you put certain food items out so that they don’t get wasted.
+I understand having a schedule around when you put certain food items out not to get wasted.
 To me, it just seemed that the majority of the field was moving through Cal-1 and Cal-2 at the time of day and mileage in the race where better options should have already been available the first time through.
 Just a thought for these aid stations moving forward.

 I did not have the proper time to devote to training on hills leading up to this race.
-As a result, I realized on the climb up to Dead Wood Cemetery (mile 15.5 to 18.5) that my power to get up the climb was just not there.
+As a result, I realized that my power to get up the climb was just not there on the climb up to Dead Wood Cemetery (mile 15.5 to 18.5).
 In past races, I would have continued to try to push hard and eventually crashed hard.
 However, I accepted my fitness on this climb and just told myself to relax and enjoy the day.
 I took every climb for what my body could comfortably handle, then worked hard on all the flats and downhills.

-I would say I did a really good job of not red-lining my effort at any point during the race.
+I would say I did an excellent job of not red-lining my effort at any point during the race.
 Overall, because of this focus on staying relaxed and under control, I enjoyed this experience on the Western States trail much more than some of my past race/training experiences here.

-In addition, train for the long stretches between aid.
+Also, train for the long stretches between aid.
 This goes for both normal aid station access (water/food) and crew access (motivational support).
-The race features a couple stretches that are 6-8 miles between aid and has very limited access for crew support.
-Make sure you learn how much fluids and calories your body needs per hour and make a race plan around those needs.
+The race features a couple of 6-8 miles between aid stations and has minimal access for crew support.
+Ensure you learn how many fluids and calories your body needs per hour and make a race plan around those needs.

 As mentioned, the next time I enter this race, I will make sure I devote the time to training on hills or getting on the inclined treadmill.
-I feel that with sticking to the correct training, I could easily take 2-3 hours off my finish time on this race.
+By sticking to the correct training, I could easily take 2-3 hours off my finish time on this race.

-At the start of the race, you run about 3 miles on flat or slightly downhill terrain and there is plenty of room to maneuver for position.
-If your goal is anything fast, a high overall placing, or just don’t like getting stuck in the line of runners, you will want to make sure you are toward the front of the pack right away.
-If you’re in a line of runners when you get to creek crossing at the bottom of Volcano Canyon, you will have a little bit of wait and harder time passing for the next few mile.
+At the start of the race, you run about 3 miles on flat or slightly downhill terrain, and there is plenty of room to maneuver for position.
+If your goal is anything fast, a high overall placing, or you don’t like getting stuck in the line of runners, you will want to make sure you are toward the front of the pack right away.
+If you’re in a line of runners when you get to the creek crossing at the bottom of Volcano Canyon, you will have a little bit of wait and a harder time passing for the next few miles.

 We ran an alternate route this year due to snowfall in the higher country.
 This meant we took a little out-n-back section before reaching Michigan Bluff and turned well before Swinging Bridge.
-The descent to El Dorado Creek from either side are very easy to get going fast on.
-Make sure you quads are prepared for the effort in training!
+The descent to El Dorado Creek from either side is very easy to get going fast on.
+Make sure your quads are prepared for the effort in training!